 Digital death.
 It sounds bleak, harsh, and without a future.
 In fact it is optimistic, positive and quite literally lifesaving.

 The Digital Death campaign was launched by TBWA\Chiat\Day New York and Keep A Child Alive, a non-profit organisation dedicated to fighting the spread of AIDS in Africa and India.

 On World Aids Day, December 1 2010, Hollywood died.

 The idea was brilliantly simple.
 Top celebrities agreed to give up their digital lives.
-Famous social networkers like Alicia Keys, Usher, Lady Gaga, Justin Timberlake, Kim Kardashian and many others wiped themselves off of the web.
+With lady gaga snapchat down and famous social networkers like Alicia Keys, Usher, Justin Timberlake, Kim Kardashian and wiping themselves off of the web.
 In one stroke, they denied millions of fans their tweets and Facebook updates.